liygCR/mAFT/README.md

 devtools::install_github("liygCR/mAFT/mAFT")

 ## Function Description
-In this package, we provide the \code{TSMCP} function to detect multiple change points for AFT model.
+In this package, we provide the \bold{TSMCP} function to detect multiple change points for AFT model.